Mr-X-was-taken/X-Marks-the-Spot/links.md

 ## Decentralised Networks

+((Intro))
+**Decentralized Networks** refer to systems in which the components operate on a peer-to-peer basis without a central authority.
+These networks harness the power of multiple individual nodes to perform tasks and store data, enhancing resilience and reducing the risk of single points of failure.
+The benefits of decentralized networks include:

+- **Enhanced Privacy:** By distributing data across numerous nodes, decentralized networks help protect user data from surveillance and control by central entities.
+- **Increased Resilience:** These networks are less susceptible to server failures or targeted attacks that typically affect centralized systems, ensuring greater uptime and reliability.
+- **Democratic Control:** Decentralized networks often employ consensus methods that give participants equal rights in decision-making processes, fostering a more democratic governance structure.

+Decentralized networks are particularly prominent in technologies such as blockchain and distributed ledgers, and are increasingly being adopted for applications like social media, content distribution, and more, aiming to create more open, transparent, and user-empowered platforms.
+((Intro))

 - [Tor](https://www.torproject.org/) !star2!
 Tor is free software and an open network that helps you defend against traffic analysis.
 - [I2P](https://geti2p.net/en/) I2P is an anonymous overlay network - a network within a network.
 It is intended to protect communication from dragnet surveillance and monitoring by third parties such as ISPs.
 - [Freenet](https://freenetproject.org) Freenet is free software which lets you anonymously share files, browse and publish "freesites" (web sites accessible only through Freenet) and chat on forums, without fear of censorship.